 The proposed revised Project is described in detail in Section 2.0, Project Description.
-This section describes: (1) the general background of the revised Project; (2) the purpose and legal authority of the SEIR; (3) the scope and content of the SEIR; (4) lead, responsible, and trustee agencies; and, (5) the environmental review process required under CEQA.
+This section describes: (1) the general background of the revised Project; (2) the purpose and legal authority of the SEIR; (3) the scope and content of the SEIR; (4) lead, responsible, and trustee agencies; and, (5) the environmental review process required under the California Environmental Quality Act (CEQA).